dcastl2/advanced-cpp/info/syllabus.rst

 You have a preliminary exam on Thursday, Jaunary 19.
 The preliminary exam covers everything in the ``info/`` folder of this repository, and the practice homework will acquaint you with the server.
-Combined, they are worth 6.25% of your final grade.

-Note that these are due before the first drop date.
-Their purpose is to make sure you are set with logistics before you commit to the course.
+Note that this test is given and graded before the first drop date.
+Its purpose is to make sure you are set with the prereqs before you commit to the course.
 If you score unsatisfactorily, you may want to take the course at another time.